ap0llo/markdown-generator/docs/apireference/Grynwald/MarkdownGenerator/MdContainerBlock/index.md

 **Assembly:** Grynwald.MarkdownGenerator

 Represents a block that can contains other blocks.
-For specification see https:\/\/spec.commonmark.org\/0.28\/\#container\-blocks
+For specification see [CommonMark \- Container blocks ](https://spec.commonmark.org/0.28/#container-blocks).

 ```csharp
 public sealed class MdContainerBlock : MdContainerBlockBase